Smithsonian Science How

 - Aligned with national science standards

-We are planning new webcasts for the 2019-2020 school year.
-Have a suggestion for a show's topic?
+Here is the webcast schedule for the 2019-2020 school year.
+Want to suggest a topic for a future show?
 E-mail us at ScienceHow@si.edu.

 - November 14, 2019 – What's a Lichen?
 How a Smithsonian Scientist Studies a Unique Symbiosis with Manuela Dal Forno

-- December 12, 2019 – Forgotten Elephants of Deep Time with Paleobiologist Advait Jukar
+- December 12, 2019 – Forgotten Elephants of Deep Time with Paleontologist Advait Jukar